nuwandda/yolov7-logo-detection/README.md

 It will be downloaded inside to **data** folder.

 ### Download base models
-In this project, there are three base models used.
+In this project, three are three base models used.
 You can download them by visiting the links below.

 * [yolov7_training.pt][4]
 * [yolov7-tiny.pt][5]